jordancrouch/there-and-back-again/README.md

 **Journal Article Cards**

 The journal cards also have the same gradient applied to them as the hero images, but they also have a scaling effect to the images on hover.
 As the whole card is a link, the read more style link arrow also moves at the same time.
-This combination of effects were used to make these elements interesting to the user, as when they are clicked, the journal content opens up in a modal.
+This combination of effects was used to make these elements interesting to the user, as when they are clicked, the journal content opens in a modal.

 #### High-fidelity Designs